Nursing BSN

 Co-op I: Nursing in Contemporary Health Networks

 Students will have cooperative education experiences in managed care settings, pharmaceutical companies and other non-traditional health care work environments where nurses and nursing can affect change.
-Students will either work under the direction of a professional nurse or another healthcare professional with a minimum of a baccalaureate degree.
+Students will either work under the direction of a professional nurse or another health care professional with a minimum of a baccalaureate degree.
 Students will not perform any basic nursing skills in this role.

 Second Experience